Returns an array containing the elements from

 SELECT FILTER(x -> x = 'a', [ 'a', 'b', 'c', 'd' ]);

 In this example below, there are two arrays and two separate arguments for evaluation.
 The Lambda function searches the second array for all elements that are greater than 2.
 The elements in these positions are returned from the first array.

 SELECT FILTER(x, y -> y > 2, [ 'a', 'b', 'c', 'd' ], [ 1, 2, 3, 9 ]) AS res;

-In this example below, there are three arrays with three Lambda arguments, only two of which have conditions to evaluate.
+In this example below, there are three arrays, and Lambda function which have condition on two of them.

 SELECT FILTER(x, y, z -> (y > 2 AND z = 'red'), [ 'a', 'b', 'c', 'd' ], [ 1, 2, 3, 9 ], [ 'red', 'green', 'red', 'green' ] ) AS res;